 Its important because some believe that their perception IS reality.
 To some degree, this is true because we all experience reality in different ways.
-That’s we you can have unique perceptions of a shared occurrence, perhaps even arguing about which perception is the truth.
+That’s why you and others can have unique perceptions of a shared occurrence; perhaps even arguing about which perception is the truth.
 So if we’re all choosing and creating our reality, how do some people manage to put happiness on hold.

 They make happiness conditional upon some external factor